-However, there are also medications or surgical procedures that can be effective in reducing the size of the prostate or the symptoms associated with BPH.
+However, there are also medications or surgical procedures that can effectively reduce the size of the prostate or the symptoms associated with BPH.

 Treating BPH can range from making simple lifestyle and dietary changes at home to medication and surgery.
 Reducing red meat consumption and eating plenty of fruits and vegetables can help manage symptoms.

-It is important to stay in communication with a doctor about symptoms, particularly if the doctor suggested a “watch and wait” approach.
+It is important to communicate with a doctor about symptoms.

-If the suggested lifestyle changes are not effective in reducing the symptoms, more aggressive treatment may be needed.
+If the suggested lifestyle changes are ineffective in reducing the symptoms, more aggressive treatment may be needed.